Additional Recycling and Resources

 Recycling at Events

 Do you have a family reunion, wedding, company picnic, or fundraiser coming up?
 Collect the recycling and compostable items (food scraps) at your event using Clear Stream container stands.
 Containers are easy to transport, quick to set up, and can be used indoors or outdoors.
-Borrow for your organics waste, recycling, or both!
+Borrow for your food scraps, recycling, or both!

 If you live in the Payne-Phalen Community Council (District 5) area, email recycling@paynephalen.org to reserve containers and for more information.
 Your reservation includes containers, bags, and signs.
 Please reserve at least one week in advance.
 Pick up and return containers to the Payne-Phalen Community Council office at 567 Payne Avenue.